What Is a Prerunner Truck and How To Build It

 To ensure safe cushioning and to absorb all the bumps that are met by large tires on a high speed – it’s required to have a long travel suspension with extended shocks and bypass.
 The height of a bump, hole or an obstacle that can be safely rolled over, directly depends on the suspension travel length.
 Professional trophy truck may have about 30″ of travel to run on the racecourse, other pre-runner pickup trucks may feature other length but it’s typically not less than 12″, however it may slightly vary, especially on smaller trucks.

-Large tires and suspension kit will not fit under the stock fenders directly, so oversized bulge fender kits are widely used by professionals and enthusiasts.
-They are usually made of fiberglass or other automotive plastic like ABS or polyurethane and installed both on the front and the back.
-Front fender are often incorporated with the hood for easier access to the engine compartment.
+Large tires and suspension kit will not fit under the stock fenders without modifications, so oversized bulge fender kits are widely used by professionals and enthusiasts.
+They are usually made of fiberglass or other automotive plastic like ABS or polyurethane and installed both on the front and the back of the trucks.
+Front fenders are often incorporated with the hood in a single shell for easier access to the engine compartment.
 Rear prerunner quarterpannels are also used to ensure normal clearance on the back.

 As well as the fenders, stock bumpers will surely interfere with oversized tires and skid plates, so they are often swapped with beefy off-road bumpers.
 Tubular off-road bumpers are widely used because of the light weight, lower profile and ease of fabrication.
 Winch bumpers are also used on prerunner.
 Rear bumpers are often tubular for better weight balance.